sohamch08/sohamch08/README.md

 - 👋 Hi, I’m Soham Chatterjee
 - 👀 I’m interested in ...
 Mathematics, Theoretical Computer Science
 - 🌱 I love to spend time watching anime or play games in my freetime
-- 👨‍💻 I’m currently learning ...
+- 👨‍💻 I’m a student.
+I have just completed my Bachelors in Mathematics and Computer Science ...
 Complexity Theory, Quantum Computing and some pure math topics.
 You can take a look at my [CV](https://sohamch08.github.io/cv.pdf)
 - 📫 How to reach me ... sohamchatterjee999@gmail.com
 - 🔗 You can check out my [website](https://sohamch08.github.io/)